oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

----
+Prompt---
 title: "Update 4"
 date: 2019-02-23T17:32:31-05:00
 weight: 6
 ---

-This use case demonstrates dynamically changing Work Manager Threads Constraint and data source WebLogic configuration in your running domain without restarting (rolling) running WebLogic Servers.
+This use case demonstrates dynamically changing the Work Manager threads constraint and data source configuration in your running domain without restarting (rolling) running WebLogic Servers.
 This use case requires that the Update 1 use case has been run and expects that its `sample-domain1` domain is deployed and running.

 In the use case, you will:

- - Update the ConfigMap containing the WDT model created in the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case with changes to Work Manager Threads Constraint configuration.
+ - Update the ConfigMap containing the WDT model created in the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case with changes to the Work Manager threads constraint configuration.
  - Update the data source secret created in the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case to provide the correct password and an increased maximum pool capacity.
  - Update the Domain YAML file to enable the Model in Image online update feature.
  - Update the Domain YAML file to trigger a domain introspection, which applies the new configuration values without restarting servers.